Margita White: Life and career

 White worked in both Nixon's 1960 presidential run and Goldwater's 1964 run.
 Briefly, between the two campaigns, White lived in Hawaii to marry her husband, Stuart C. White (later divorced) who was stationed there with the Navy.
 While in Hawaii, White worked for a Senate campaign and in the office for a U.S. House Representative.

 In 1968 she tried again and worked in the 1968 Nixon campaign.
 With his victory, she was appointed to the position of assistant to the Communications Director in the White House.
 Herbert G. Klein was the White House Communications Director at the time.

 She was invited to work as the Assistant Director for Public Information at the U.S. Information Agency in 1973.
 She worked there for two years until she was appointed as the Assistant Press Secretary under Ford in 1975.
 She was assigned to the position with the understanding that she would take over the Communications Office in six months, which she did and became the first female Communications Director in 1975.

 In 1976, White was appointed to a two-year term on the Federal Communications Commission.
 After her term, she moved on to work in the private sector.

 White had two children, Suzanne Morgan and Stuart White.

 Controversy

 In her first appointment to the White House as Assistant to the Communications Director, White was paid $36,000, which was less than her predecessor.
-Additionally, she was not given the deputy title that was the norm for her position.
+Additionally, she was not given the title of deputy assistant to the president that was the norm for her position.
 The Ford Administration rejected the claim that both the lesser pay and title were because she was a woman.